Firms Seeking Top Workers Find They Can't Offer Only High-Deductible Health Plans

 That's what happened at Digital River, a 650-person global e-commerce payment processing business based in Minnetonka, Minn.

-Four years ago, faced with premium increases approaching double digit percentages, Digital River ditched its traditional preferred provider organization plan in favor of three high-deductible plans.
+Four years ago, faced with premium increases approaching double-digit percentages, Digital River ditched its traditional preferred provider organization plan in favor of three high-deductible plans.
 Each had different deductibles and different premiums, but all linked to health savings accounts that are exempt from taxes.

 This year, though, the company added back two traditional preferred provider plans to its offerings for workers.